Biosafety compliance

 - Use and propagation of Risk Level 2 human and animal cells in all Swinburne PC2 laboratories (according to Australian and New Zealand Standard AS 2243.3)

-Please contact the Research Ethics Office if you would like copies or more information about the above documents.
+Please contact the Research Ethics Office if you would like copies or more information about these documents.

 The IBC for Swinburne is the Swinburne Biosafety Committee (SBC).
 The SBC provides a quality assurance or risk management mechanism with respect to Swinburne activity (research and teaching) or facilities involving GMOs and biohazardous materials.